King and Queen Consort to make first state visits to France and Germany

 The King and Queen Consort will make their first state visits to France and Germany, Buckingham Palace has confirmed.

+Charles and Camilla’s six-day trip to Europe later in March will employ the royal family’s “soft diplomacy” to help strengthen the UK’s ties with two of the European Union’s leading nations.

+The visit has been in the planning by the UK and host nations for months but its timing is fortuitous as it comes a few weeks after the UK’s relations with Brussels began to ease following the Windsor agreement, the new Brexit deal for Northern Ireland.

-Charles and Camilla will travel to the French capital Paris and then continue onwards to Berlin in Germany during a six-day visit which begins on March 26.
+The King and his wife will travel to the French capital Paris on March 26 then continue to Berlin in Germany, arriving on March 29 during a trip which a source said was planned in an “extraordinarily positive” atmosphere by all.

+Asked about the importance of the state visit to the UK’s bond with Paris and Berlin, a Foreign, Commonwealth & Development Office official said the Government was very keen to have a strong and close relationship with the UK’s European neighbours.

-Aspects of the trip reflect what are believed to be the wishes of the host countries to mark the historic visits of the nation’s new head of state.
+Aspects of the trip reflect what are believed to be the wishes of the host countries to mark the historic visits of the UK’s new head of state.

 The King will be the first British monarch to give a speech from France’s senate chamber, to senators and national assembly members, and the first UK sovereign to address German politicians from the Bundestag.

-Berlin’s Brandenburg Gate will be the backdrop for Charles and Camilla’s official welcome to Germany, the first time the iconic location has been used to welcome any visiting head of state.
+Berlin’s Brandenburg Gate will be the backdrop for Charles and Camilla’s official welcome to Germany, the first time the landmark has been used to welcome any visiting head of state.

+A source said: “The fact that the programme has so many unique ceremonial elements to it does reflect the fact the strength of the relationship and something of the fact that this is the first state visit of their majesties’ reign.

+“The atmosphere in which this has all been planned has been extraordinarily positive.”

-Outlining the trip he added: “The visit will celebrate the UK’s relationship with France and Germany, marking our shared histories, culture and values.
+Outlining the trip, the spokesperson added: “The visit will celebrate the UK’s relationship with France and Germany, marking our shared histories, culture and values.

 “It is also a chance to look forwards and show the many ways our countries are working in partnership, whether that be to tackle climate change, respond to the conflict in Ukraine, seize trade and investment opportunities or share the best of our arts and culture.